kodecocodes/english-style-guide/README.md

 * _Casing in books:_ Use sentence casing by capitalizing only the first letter of the first word, except for proper nouns.</li>

 * _Placement:_ Insert when the subject moves from one point to another; more is usually better than less.
 Also ensure that if H2 and H3 headers are used they are nested appropriately.
-For example, there is no point in having a single H2 and then 17 H3 headings for the rest of the article.</li>
+For example, there is no point in having a single H2 and then seventeen H3 headings for the rest of the article.</li>

 **inline code**
 Use the inline code style (&lt;code&gt; in WordPress) for all class, function and method names.
 Remember to use it for these words:

 `nil`
 `if` statement
 `while` loop
 `if-else`
 `Int`
 `enum`
 `switch` statement

 **lists**